Ault Alliance Inc. (AULT) Stock: Analyzing the Market Value

 AULT) stock’s latest price update

-Ault Alliance Inc. (AMEX: AULT)’s stock price has increased by 0.64 compared to its previous closing price of 0.09.
-Despite this, the company has seen a gain of 4.88% in its stock price over the last five trading days.
+Ault Alliance Inc. (AMEX: AULT)’s stock price has decreased by -1.08 compared to its previous closing price of 0.09.
+Despite this, the company has seen a gain of 4.55% in its stock price over the last five trading days.

 AULT’s Market Performance